HabiSheriff/NhsScraperApplication/README.md

 # Assumptions

-  1) This NHSScraperApplication includes only 22 sub page URL contents (Common conditions and Childhood conditions)
+  1) This application takes data from  NHS site (http://www.nhs.uk/Conditions/Pages/hub.aspx) and its sub pages.

-  2) This application takes data from  NHS site (http://www.nhs.uk/Conditions/Pages/hub.aspx) and its sub pages, in case of site in availability, we may receive page not found error.
+  2) This NHSScraperApplication includes only 22 sub page URL contents (Common conditions and Childhood conditions)